-- iv.
-Knives, sabers, swords (including ceremonial swords such as the Kirpan) or bladed devices of any length greater or equal to 6cm
+- vi.
+Knives, sabers, swords (including ceremonial swords such as the kirpan) or bladed devices of any length greater or equal to six centimeters

-- v.
+- viii.
 Razor-type blades such as box cutters, utility knives, and razor blades not in a cartridge

-- vi.
-Scissors, metal with pointed tip length of 6cm or more
+- ix.
+Scissors, metal with pointed tip length of six centimeters or more

 All Explosives Including: